 Arriving at Tbilisi International Airport (TBS)

 Shota Rusatveli Tbilisi International Airport is the main airport in Georgia, located at 17 km southeast of Tbilisi.
-Since most of the international air carriers land very early in the morning, you will probably need a taxi to get to your hotel.
+Since most of the international air carriers land very early in the morning, you probably need a taxi to get to your hotel.
 There are two main options for this: the official Airport Taxi service and individual drivers who offer lift services.
 Both options are available outside the arrivals hall terminal and provide a 24-hour service to passengers.

 The journey to the city centre takes 20-30 minutes and the fee ranges from 30 to 50 GEL, depending on which of the two options you take.
 The official Airport Taxi is more expensive than unofficial drivers.

 Alternatively, you can take a bus to reach the centre of Tbilisi.
 Tbilisi airport is served by a municipal Bus #37 that will take you to Rustaveli Avenue.
-Navigating in the city is very easy from there, as you will be able to use minibuses, buses and metro to reach the hotels in most parts of the city.
+Navigating in the city is very easy from there, as you are able to use minibuses, buses and metro to reach the hotels in most parts of the city.

 Arriving at Kutaisi International Airport (KUT)